Study patterns: Integrative Health and Social Care (Top-Up) BSc (Hons) (online)

 It may be useful to consider studying one module at the standard rate of study before deciding whether to then increase to the accelerated rate of study.

-BSc (Hons) Integrative Health and Social Care (top-up) - standard rate with January start
+BSc (Hons) Integrative Health and Social Care - standard rate with January start

 Year 1 Option B Module